Growing lavender in Delmarva is easy because of its good Zone 7 climate, and its ideal sandy loam soil.

 As a rule of thumb, Lavender grown outside in the ground thrives best on loving neglect.
 Lavender will grow well in pots but will need to be brought inside in winter or otherwise be protected from hard freezing and damage to the roots.
 Potted lavender will need watering if there is little access to rain and will need fertilizing if its roots have no access to the ground.

 Prune lavender in late fall after flowering to maintain its shape and keep the plant from becoming woody and sprawling, reducing the risk that weighty winter snows will split the plant.
-Prune plants by cutting about one-third of the plant, as pictured left.
+Prune plants by cutting no more than one-third of the plant.

-Lavender can be harvested with garden clippers, scissors or with a sickle as shown on the right.
+Lavender can be harvested with garden clippers, scissors or with a sickle.

 The time for harvesting depends on what you plan to do with the flowers.